joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 # Parsing the weights

-We observed in the net files the following fields related to the weights across multiple layers, here's an example from the first convolution layer:
+We observed the following fields related to the weights across multiple layers in the net files.
+Here's an example from the first convolution layer:

 ```json
 "quantization_lut_weights_blob" : 3,